 How does a Spell Checker and Grammar Checker work?

-There are three common ways to check text for spelling, punctuation, and grammar mistakes:
+There are four common ways to check text for spelling, punctuation, and grammar mistakes:

 - Based on predefined rules: Some grammar checking tools and spell check software use predefined rules to find common grammar errors like improper use of tense, misspelling, and wrong use of indefinite article “a” and “an”.